Gesture Combo | ManukoTech

 touchInput.SwitchGestureManager(targetIndex);

-5. Multi-Touch Gesture Input for Pinch and Rotation
+Screenshot: Multi-Touch Gesture Input

 Field Description